 You may be thinking it's impossible to open a restaurant with low risk and low capital.
 Here's why that's a myth.

 About 60% of customers in the United States order delivery once a week.1 And this percentage is continuing to increase at a rapid rate.
 It’s becoming clearer that brick-and-mortar restaurants are missing the technology and infrastructure needed to succeed in this delivery-first future.
-A typical restaurant just isn’t built for delivery.
+A typical restaurant just isn’t built for food service delivery.

 You’re not only paying endless fees to your landlord, you’re also looking at paying top prices for a small piece of real estate on a busy street so you can generate more foot traffic.
 With rising shelter-in-place orders across the country, foot traffic is becoming less and less of a necessity.